monosidev/monosi/README.md

 </p>

 Monosi is an extensible data observability platform that ensures teams achieve data reliability.
-It gives data teams the missing tools for ensuring data quality, similarly to what NewRelic or DataDog provide for SWE's.
-In turn, less time is spent fighting fires in the data.
-Monosi offers an alternative to proprietary data quality and observability systems to further build an open, and modular data stack.
+It provides:

+- Data monitoring setup in [less than 10 minutes](https://docs.monosi.dev/introduction/getting-started)

+- OSS alternative to proprietary data quality and observability systems

 ## Installation
-*Compatible with Python 3.*
+*Compatible with Python 3.6+*

 ```
 pip install monosi